Kristina01111000/4Einstitute/README.md

 get a new security plugin

 - need to look at all the pages to see if they are updated to current standards

+- need to check any links to 30 day challenge, change to tabulator